-Vaulted By Connections, RCBC Graduate Emmanuel Lewechi Earns Co-Valedictorian
+Vaulted by Connections, RCBC Graduate Emmanuel Lewechi Earns Co-Valedictorian

-Photo of Emmanuel Lewechi courtesy of Rowan College South Jersey
+Photo of Emmanuel Lewechi courtesy of Rowan College South Jersey.

 AC JosepH Media/Rowan College Burlington County